frederic-perez/AmE-dictionary/data/idioms.md

 __the darkest hour is just before the dawn__
 __the devil is in the detail(s)__ Plans, actions, or situations that seem sound must be carefully examined, because minor details can end up causing major, unforeseen problems.
 __the eleventh hour__ The last possible moment or opportunity.
 Can be hyphenated if used as a modifier before a noun. _I was shocked that they reached an agreement at the eleventh hour after weeks of squabbling._
+__the fact of the matter__ The most basic, fundamental truth of something.
 __the going thing__ The latest and most popular trend, fad, or fashion.
 __the granddaddy of them all__ The biggest, oldest, most impressive, or most respected person or thing of his, her, or its kind.
 __the half of it__ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)